Elizabeth Jeffreys: Life and career

 Elizabeth Mary Brown was born on 22 July 1941 to Lawrence Brown and Veronica (née Thompson).
 She was educated at Blackheath High School and Girton College, Cambridge, where she took an undergraduate degree in classics.
 In 1963 she came to Oxford to study for a Bachelor of Letters (BLitt) in medieval Greek and French at St Anne's College, which she earned with a thesis on fourteenth-century romances.
 At Oxford she took classes in modern Greek with Robin Fletcher.

 Jeffreys taught Classics at Mary Datchelor School in London from 1965, then took up a senior resident fellowship at the Warburg Institute, University of London, in 1969.
 At Warburg she attended the seminars of Ernst Gombrich whom she cited as a formative influence.
 She spent 1972–74 at the Dumbarton Oaks Center for Byzantine Studies in Washington, DC, where her husband Michael and then herself were visiting fellows for a year each, and where she participated in Cyril Mango's seminar before his establishment in Oxford.
 In 1974 Elizabeth and Michael Jeffreys received appointments as research fellows at the University of Ioannina in Greece.
 The couple moved to Australia in 1976 where Elizabeth Jeffreys held research fellowships at the Australian National University in Canberra (1978–79), University of Melbourne (1987–89) and the University of Sydney (1991–95), while teaching at Macquarie University and the University of Sydney.
 Jeffreys and her husband were among the four founding members of the Australian (now Australasian) Association for Byzantine Studies in 1978 and played a key role in developing the discipline of Byzantine studies in Australia.
 She was briefly at Dumbarton Oaks again as a Fellow in 1983–84.

 In 1996 Jeffreys was appointed to the chair in Byzantine and Modern Greek Language and Literature at Oxford, as the successor to Cyril Mango, and returned to the United Kingdom.
 She served as Sub-Rector of Exeter College in 1997–99, when the literary critic Marilyn Butler was Rector.
 In 2006 she and Anthony Bryer convened the 21st International Congress of Byzantine Studies in London.
 She retired that year and remained in Oxford as Bywater and Sotheby Professor of Byzantine and Modern Greek Language and Literature Emerita and Emerita Fellow of Exeter College.
 She held a Leverhulme Emeritus Fellowship in 2008–09 and continued to work on the first edition of the twelfth-century Byzantine court poetry conventionally attributed to Manganeios Prodromos.

-Jeffreys was elected a Fellow of the Australian Academy of the Humanities (1993) and a Honorary Fellow of St Anne's College, Oxford.
+Jeffreys was elected a Fellow of the Australian Academy of the Humanities (1993) and an Honorary Fellow of St Anne's College, Oxford.

 Elizabeth Jeffreys died from complications of a stroke on 12 September 2023, at the age of 82.